 Once you've completed at least 9 hours of courses from Purdue and have a cumulative Purdue GPA of 3.0 or better, you can begin the management courses.

 The list of Purdue courses offered via distance may be sorted by semester/year or school.
 Please keep in mind that this list is subject to change and you will need to review it frequently throughout your degree program.
 Changes may be made to your POS in the future if they meet the degree and concentration requirements.
+Almost all Purdue courses are three credit hours.

 Required (at least 9 hours): Systems Design and Development